-Cadophora spp.: Plant pathogens, colonizers of trunks and roots, and saprophytes of the wood - Culture; Molecular diagnosis (PCR and sequencing).
+Cadophora spp. - Plant pathogens, colonizers of trunks and roots, and saprophytes of the wood: Culture; Molecular diagnosis (PCR); Molecular species identification (sequencing).

 Filamentous fungi of the genus Cadophora are found in many habitats, being isolated mainly from soil and plants, either interacting as pathogens, colonizers of roots or trunks, or saprophytes.
 Originally known as the cause of the blue stain of wood, Cadophora species have received little attention in the past.
 However, recent studies place different species of the genus as possible pathogens of the vines and other plants in different countries, and consequently interest and research around this genus has increased considerably.